 Do you offer any price discounts?

-Yes, I am currently offering the first 10 lessons for the price of 9 if you pay in advance.
+Yes, I am currently offering a lesson for free the first time you book 10 in advance.
 (This would mean however that if you need to cancel a lesson with less than 24 hours notice and we can’t find a time to reschedule that I may not be able to offer you a refund.)

 Do you teach using the Suzuki Method?

 I do not teach using the Suzuki method as firstly I have not done the training involved and secondly I believe it’s as important to be able to read music confidently at any age as it is to play from ear and memory.
 While the method is great for very young children I think from age 5 and up children can and should be able to read for themselves and therefore be able do independent practice.
 Having said that, parental input is almost always beneficial so please do take active involvement in your child’s learning, even if it is just sitting in the room with them!